TeamWork28/ride-share-platform/README.md

 **Ride-Share Platform** is a cloud-native, microservices-based ride-sharing application built to demonstrate **real-world DevOps engineering**.
 It covers the full software lifecycle — from local development to containerized deployment on AWS using Kubernetes, with a CI/CD pipeline powered by Jenkins.

-This project is not a toy.
+This project is not a sample.
 It's architected the same way production systems at scale are built:

 - **Decoupled services** — each domain owns its data and logic independently
 - **Infrastructure as Code** — all cloud resources are provisioned via Terraform, not consoles